GHG-P fact sheet

 • Demonstrate organisations' maturity to potential investors in environmental management and their ability to develop effective strategies to reduce GHG emissions.

-• Provide the information facilitating participation in voluntary or mandatory GHG projects
+• Provide information facilitating participation in voluntary or mandatory GHG projects

-• Improve harmonisation and transparency of GHG accounting and GHG reporting
+• Improve the harmonisation and transparency of GHG accounting and GHG reporting

-Although primarily designed for companies, this standard is also applicable to NGOs, government agencies (local, regional and national), as well as universities, enabling them to showcase their transition initiatives.
-For example, investors may find a valuable indicator of an organisation's readiness to face future climate policies through rigorous management of GHG emissions.
+Although primarily designed for companies, this standard is also applicable to NGOs, government agencies (local, regional and national), as well as universities, allowing them to showcase their transition initiatives.
+For example, investors can find a valuable indicator of an organisation's preparedness to face future climate policies through rigorous management of GHG emissions.

 The GHG Protocol, recognised and used internationally today, complements other initiatives.
-It offers companies and organisations the possibility to participate in GHG emissions reporting programs, whether voluntary or mandatory, as well as in GHG emissions trading systems.
-In addition, policy-makers and designers of GHG management programmes can integrate relevant elements of this standard into the development of their own accounting and reporting requirements, as CSRD did by drawing on the GHG Protocol.
+It offers companies and organisations the possibility to engage in GHG emissions reporting programmes, whether voluntary or mandatory, as well as in GHG emissions trading systems.
+In addition, policymakers and designers of GHG management programmes can integrate relevant elements of this standard into the development of their own accounting and reporting requirements, as the CSRD did by drawing on the GHG Protocol.

 Does the approach rely on a shared scientific basis?

-The GHG Protocol focuses solely on accounting and reporting the seven greenhouse gases covered by the Kyoto Protocol:
+The GHG Protocol focuses only on accounting and reporting the seven greenhouse gases covered by the Kyoto Protocol:

 1. carbon dioxide (CO2)